 Outlook (Prognosis)

 Children usually respond better to corticosteroids than adults.
-Children often respond within the first month.
+Children often respond within the first month of treatment.

 A relapse can occur.
 The condition may improve after long-term treatment with corticosteroids and medicines that suppress the immune system (immunosuppressants).